IM Popularity Creates Security Risk

 Akonix, of San Diego, Calif., is one of a handful of companies now making IM security software designed to monitor, filter and block instant messages from business networks.
 But the market is growing, and Costello said he expects to see an explosion in opportunity for vendors and VARs in the next few months.

 “It’s the next big thing,” said Brian Deeley, general manager of Graymar Business Solutions Inc., a health care and public sector VAR in Timonium, Md.
 “E-mail security is so prevalent, the viruses and worms are going somewhere else to find a way into your system.
 You’re starting to see problems already.”

 In 2005 19 major virus and worm attacks were propagated, in part, by IM technology, according to Akonix.

 In addition to creating back doors into networks, IM also presents a potential outlet for secure information and protected records to escape.

-“HIPAA and Sarbanes-Oxley don’t differentiate between messages sent by IM or e-mail,” said Adam Hirsch, director of security services at Net@Work, a New York-based VAR specializing in accounting and business management solutions.
+“HIPAA and Sarbanes-Oxley don’t differentiate between messages sent by IM or e-mail,” said Adam Hirsch, director of security services at Net at Work, a New York-based VAR specializing in accounting and business management solutions.
 “The issues are the same and so are the threats.
 If you are only protecting e-mail, you’re only protecting half of the problem.”

 Hirsch said his company will typically establish filters that block IMs with certain keywords, like “password” or the latest product line.